Evan Power

 Evan Power is an American politician and political strategist serving as the chair of the Republican Party of Florida since 2024.

-Power serves on the Republican National Committee and served as a Presidential elector for President Donald J. Trump in 2024.
+Power serves on the Republican National Committee and served as a Republican Presidential elector in 2024.
 Power is a government affairs consultant with the Ramba Consulting Group.
 He was chair of the Republican Party of Leon County, Florida from 2012-2024 and now serves as Leon County State Committeeman.
 Power was the vice chair of the Republican Party of Florida.
 In January 2024, he was elected in a 135 to 65 vote to succeed Christian Ziegler as the chair.
 He was endorsed by governor Ron DeSantis.
 In January 2025 Power was re-elected by a resounding vote of 183-19.

 Early life and career

 Power is a native of Chattanooga, Tennessee.
 He graduated from The McCallie School.
 Power graduated from Florida State University in 2004 with a degree in Finance.
-He then went to work for Florida Rep. Marco Rubio, now Florida's senior U.S. senator.
+He then went to work for Florida Rep. Marco Rubio, now Secretary of State.
 During this time Power became active in the Leon County Republican Party.

-Power was elected chairman of the Leon County Republican Party in 2012 and assistant treasurer of the Republican Party of Florida 2015.
+Power was elected chairman of the Leon County Republican Party in 2012 after failing to win election to the Leon County Soil and Water commission in 2012 and assistant treasurer of the Republican Party of Florida in 2015.

 Under his leadership and despite Leon County’s blue tilt, the local party enjoyed successes including Corey Simon’s win for a state Senate seat not held by Republicans since reconstruction.

 In February 2023 Power narrowly lost the race for chairman of the Republican Party of Florida to Christian Ziegler by a 126–100 vote.
 Power was subsequently elected as vice chairman of the Republican Party of Florida.

 After allegations of sexual misconduct were made against Christian Ziegler, Power called a special board meeting of the Republican Party of Florida executive board in December 2023.
-On January 8, 2024 Power was elected chairman of the Republican Party of Florida by a vote of 135-65, coming into the meeting with the endorsements from Florida's biggest Republican figures, including Governor Ron DeSantis, U.S. senator Marco Rubio, Congressman Matt Gaetz and former state party chairs Blaise Ingoglia and Joe Gruters.
+On January 8, 2024, Power was elected chairman of the Republican Party of Florida by a vote of 135–65, coming into the meeting with endorsements from Florida's biggest Republican figures, including Governor Ron DeSantis, U.S. Senator Marco Rubio, Congressman Matt Gaetz and former state party chairs Blaise Ingoglia and Joe Gruters.